 Buyers often arrange EICRs to:

-• Identify hidden electrical dangers
+- Identify hidden electrical dangers

-• Estimate future repair costs
+- Estimate future repair costs

-• Reduce unexpected renovation expenses
+- Reduce unexpected renovation expenses

-• Improve negotiation leverage
+- Improve negotiation leverage

-• Gain peace of mind before completion
+- Gain peace of mind before completion

 Is the Seller Responsible for Providing an EICR?

-• Buyers increasingly request electrical reports
+- Buyers increasingly request electrical reports

-• It demonstrates transparency
+- It demonstrates transparency

 What Responsibilities Does the Buyer Have?

 Although sellers may provide electrical reports, buyers are ultimately responsible for carrying out proper due diligence before purchasing a property.
+A solicitor may review legal documents, and a surveyor may comment on visible concerns, but standard building surveys do not usually involve detailed electrical testing.

 Buyers should consider:

-• Requesting recent EICR documentation
+- Requesting any recent EICR documentation

-• Reviewing remedial recommendations
+- Reviewing remedial recommendations

-• Estimating upgrade costs
+- Estimating likely upgrade costs

-• Checking compliance of previous electrical work
+- Checking certificates for previous electrical work

 How Mortgage Lenders and Insurers View Electrical Safety

-Electrical defects can significantly affect:
+Electrical defects can affect:

-• Mortgage approval conditions
+- Mortgage approval conditions

-• Insurance coverage eligibility
+- Insurance coverage eligibility

-• Property valuation assessments
+- Property valuation assessments

-• Future maintenance liabilities
+- Future maintenance liabilities

 Properties with outdated fuse boards, visible electrical damage or incomplete electrical certification may trigger additional inspections during the buying process.